Pequnia/PequniaAI/readme.md

 ## **Trademark and Disclaimer**

 ### **Trademark**
-PequniaAI™ is a trademark of [Your Organization].
+PequniaAI™ is a trademark of Pequnia.
 Unauthorized use of the trademark is strictly prohibited.

 ### **Disclaimer**
 PequniaAI is provided "as is" without any warranties, express or implied.
 The creators are not liable for any damages arising from the use of this software.